Materials-Consortia/optimade-python-tools/INSTALL.md

 To see which versions are available, please go [here](https://github.com/Materials-Consortia/optimade-python-tools/pkgs/container/optimade/versions).

 You can also install the `develop` version.
-This is an image built from the latest commit on the `master` branch and should never be used for production.
+This is an image built from the latest commit on the `main` branch and should never be used for production.

 ### Run a container